End-to-end certification and regulatory compliance for Indian and global markets.

 These substances were selected for having known toxicity attributes and suspected injurious effects on human health and the environment.

-Nevertheless, RoHS states that some types of products and applications are exempted.
+Nevertheless, RoHS Certification states that some types of products and applications are exempted.
 These exceptions typically apply in two cases:

 Specific products or applications can also be exempt from exclusion: